 Security system integration example

-Here’s a concrete example of what integrated security can do for your property.
+Here’s a concrete example of what integrated security can do for your building.

-Say you’re interested in adding a smart lock to your gate.
+Say you want to add a smart lock to your front gate.
 Sounds simple enough at first, right?

-However, your property has more access points than just your gate.
-You have existing access control measures securing different parts of your property.
+However, your property has more access points than just your front gate.
+Existing access control measures already secure different parts of your property.
 For example, you might have a keypad controlling access to your rooftop, along with a fob reader securing an indoor amenity space like a gym.

 And as a result, your building ends up with separate access control systems that are all managed separately.
 This wreaks havoc on everyone in the building.

-A staff member has to add each new tenant to multiple databases and pass out multiple credentials.
+First, a staff member has to add each new tenant to multiple databases and pass out credentials.
 This is a complicated and time-consuming process.
 And when tenants move out, your staff has to manually deactivate every access credential.
-And tenants are tasked with remembering which access credential is for which door and not forgetting or losing each key card or fob.
+What’s more, tenants must remember which access credential is for which door and not forget or lose each key card or fob.

-Good news: There’s a better, easier, and safer way to manage security systems.
+Good news: Security system integration provides a better, easier, and safer way to manage all those access and security systems.

 A better way to manage security